hasanp87/amazon-bedrock-agents-healthcare-lifesciences/agents_catalog/35-AgentCore-Dynamic-SOP-Agent/README.md

 # AgentCore Dynamic SOP Agent

-A context-aware Standard Operating Procedure (SOP) assistant built with the Strands Agents framework and integrated with Amazon Bedrock AgentCore for enterprise deployment.
-This agent dynamically loads and applies SOPs based on user context and queries.
+A context-aware Standard Operating Procedure (SOP) assistant built with the **Strands agent-sop framework** and integrated with Amazon Bedrock AgentCore for enterprise deployment.
+This agent uses markdown-based SOPs with RFC 2119 keywords (MUST, SHOULD, MAY) to dynamically load and apply procedures based on user context and queries.

+> **🆕 NEW**: Now integrates with the Strands agent-sop framework!
+See [STRANDS_AGENT_SOP_INTEGRATION.md](./STRANDS_AGENT_SOP_INTEGRATION.md) for details.

 ## Overview